Los Angeles, United States of America - Things to Do in Los Angeles

 Insider Tips

-Download parking apps like SpotHero or ParkWhiz to find and reserve parking in advance, especially in Hollywood, Beverly Hills, and Santa Monica where street parking is scarce and expensive
+Download parking apps like ParkWhiz or SpotHero to pre-book parking in popular areas like Hollywood and Santa Monica, as street parking can be extremely limited and expensive

 Explore Activities in Los Angeles